Shane T. Russell, MD

 • Fellowship-trained Specialist vs. A General Urologist

-• Simple Test To Identify a Fertility Microsurgical Specialist
+• How To Identify a Fertility Microsurgical Specialist

 • Testimonials